muratkeremozcan/cctdd/ch11-HeroList/HeroList.md

 # HeroList

-`HeroList` is the second of our more complex components that is using child components.
+`HeroList` is the second of our more complex components, parent components.
 In the Angular version of the app, we see a list of heroes.
 Each item in the list is a `div` that wraps our `CardContent` component and two `ButtonFooter` components for editing or deleting the list item.

 ![HeroList-initial](../img/HeroList-initial.png)